deankoch/UYRW_data/markdown/rswat.md

     `rswat_config`

   - [`rswat_docs`](https://github.com/deankoch/UYRW_data/blob/master/markdown/rswat_docs.md)
-    parses the I/O docs so they can be more easily searched (from R\!).
-    This script can be sourced on its own (it doesn’t depend on the others)
+    parses SWAT+ inputs documentation for easier search/access (from R\!).
+This script doesn’t depend on the others,

-We wrote this code to learn/understand the model, get finer control over its settings, and to develop our own customized extensions in our implementation of SWAT+ on the Upper Yellowstone watershed.
+We wrote this code to better learn/understand the model, get finer control over its settings, and to develop our own customized extensions in our implementation of SWAT+ on the Upper Yellowstone watershed.
 If there is some interest from the SWAT+ community we will likely turn all of this into an R package at some point.

 ``` r
 # TODO: make this a package